rodbergerrone/Coursera_Capstone/README.md

 # Coursera_Capstone

 This is my capstone project concluding IBM Data Science course.
-Final assignment is coded in Python with JupytherLab.
+Final assignment is coded in Python with JupyterLab.

 __This folder consist of:__
 01. Introduction to Business Problem.ipynb